evolutionsoftswiss/alpha-zero-learning/README.md

 ### Implement new games
 Refer to the submodule [alpha-zero-adversary-learning/README.md](alpha-zero-adversary-learning/README.md) to see what's necessary for a new game implementation.

-## Open implementation issues
+## Implementation details

-### Missing parallelization
+### Simplified parallelization
-#### Single threaded Monte Carlo Tree Search
+#### Multi threaded Monte Carlo Tree Search with separate trees
-The Monte Carlo Tree Search implementation [MonteCarloTreeSearch.java](https://github.com/evolutionsoftswiss/alpha-zero-learning/blob/master/alpha-zero-adversary-learning/src/main/java/ch/evolutionsoft/rl/MonteCarloTreeSearch.java) is not yet implemented to support multi-threads.
-First trials with parallelized playout method let [MonteCarloTreeSearchTest.java](https://github.com/evolutionsoftswiss/alpha-zero-learning/blob/master/tic-tac-toe/src/test/java/ch/evolutionsoft/rl/MonteCarloTreeSearchTest.java) fail.
-The mismatch in real visit counts versus expected visit counts of direct root child nodes shows the existence of problems in parallelized runs.

-Without synchronizing almost all of the code that should run in parallel, those issues and the failing test case remained.

-#### Single threaded challenge games in AlphaGo variation
-Also when challenging an updated Model against the previous model in a number of games, that is done game after game.
-That makes the algorithm significantly slower even for a very simple game like Tic Tac Toe.

-You may want to prefer to always update the model after having it trained with new play-through examples.
-That approach was also a change from Alpha Zero compared to AlphaGo Zero.
+The Monte Carlo Tree Search implementation [MonteCarloTreeSearch.java](https://github.com/evolutionsoftswiss/alpha-zero-learning/blob/master/alpha-zero-adversary-learning/alpha-zero-learning-main/src/main/java/ch/evolutionsoft/rl/alphazero/MonteCarloTreeSearch.java) is run separately for each thread.
+The separate trees help to produce more different samples, but are probably less accurate than a single shared tree.

 ### Mvn build and packaging
 The mvn builds for each submodule take several minutes and a lot of different system architecture dependencies are packaged into the jar's with dependencies.
-That is a deeplearning4j related issue leading to very large distribution packages.
+That is deeplearning4j related and leading to very distribution packages.